jcrews123/WhatsApp-Automation-with-Playwright/readme.md

 TO DO:
-need to have consistant cookies for logging in. use multiple numbers and should not stop. have an array of messages same as array of numbers. change numbers to contacts. contacts need number and first name customizable messages.
+need to have consistant cookies for logging in.
+X use multiple numbers and should not stop. have an array of messages same as array of numbers.
+X change numbers to contacts.
+X contacts need number and first name
+X customizable messages.